-- Act with integrity and honor - Act responsibly and take accountability for our actions - Aim for excellence inside and outside the classroom - Treat each other with respect and compassion - Embrace diversity
+- Act with integrity and honor - Act responsibly and take accountability for our actions - Aim for excellence inside and outside the classroom - Treat each other with respect and compassion - Embrace diversity place off-campus but could have a negative impact on the college community.

-College jurisdiction and the Student Code of Conduct is limited to conduct which occurs on College premises, at College-sponsored events, or which adversely affects the College community and/or the pursuit of the College's mission.
-This includes violations of local, state, or federal laws which could take place off-campus but could have a negative impact on the college community.
 Each student shall be responsible for his/her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
 The Student Code of Conduct shall apply to a student's conduct even if the student withdraws from school while a conduct matter is pending.